dineshreddy91/carfusion_to_coco/README.md

 -Cython

 ## Setup
-To download the data and to convert the data to coco format to train the data with any of your detection pipeline
+To download the data and  convert it to coco format using the following commandse
 ```
 virtualenv carfusion2coco -p python3.6
 source carfusion2coco/bin/activate